-She stepped aside to allow my mother to have a moment with me.
+She steps aside to allow my mother to have a moment with me.

-"Bella…" Her bottom lip began to tremble, and I pulled her into a hug.
+"Bella…" Her bottom lip trembles, and I pull her into a hug.

-"Mom, it's okay," I said with a small laugh.
+"Mom, it's okay," I say with a small laugh.

 "I know.
 You just look so beautiful.
 Radiant."
-She sniffed and pulled away.
+She sniffs and backs away.
 "And so grown up.
 I can't believe I'm old enough to have a married daughter!"

-"You can say that again," Charlie said as he approached us.
-He cleared his throat.
+"You can say that again," Charlie says as he approaches us.
+He clears his throat.
 "Renee, you look nice."

-They had seen each other at the rehearsal dinner the night before, and it wasn't as awkward as it could've been.
-It was the first time they'd seen each other since Mom had left for California.
+They saw each other at the rehearsal dinner the night before, and it wasn't as awkward as it could've been.
+It was the first time they'd seen each other since Mom left for California.

-He cleared his throat again and turned to me.
+He clears his throat again and turns to me.
 "You ready to do this, Bells?"